cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 * `xConfiguration ?? <enter>`
 * `xCommand ?? <enter>`

-To see the current values of configurations and list the current status:
+Run the following commands if you want to see the current status and current configuration values:
+*	`xStatus <enter>`
 *	`xConfiguration <enter>`
-*	`xStatus <enter>`

 ## Further reading
 For general guidelines how to use the xAPI and thorough descriptions of all commands, configurations, and statuses, check out the complete API reference guide (pdf) on cisco.com, and the RoomOS website for developers and integrators (roomos.cisco.com):